moneta theater

 History

-Bank of Cleveland opened its doors on May 8, 1987 in a mobile facility on Keith Street.
-Back in 1987, the era of bank mergers was underway and Bank of Cleveland was established to provide Bradley County a true, locally owned and operated community bank.
+Bank of Cleveland opened its doors on May 8, 1987 in a mobile facility on Keith Street and was established to provide Bradley County a true community bank. main office of bank of cleveland

 Bank of Cleveland's main emphasis is on growth, safety and soundness, technology and community.
 Year after year, the Bank continues to expand on potential opportunities in the marketplace and leads the pack in strong performance.